zscaler/terraform-provider-zia/docs/resources/zia_location_management.md

 * `static_location_groups` - (List of Object) Manual location groups the location belongs to
   * `id` - (Optional) The Identifier that uniquely identifies an entity

-* `exclude_from_dynamic_groups` - (Optional) Enable to prevent the location from being assigned to any dynamic groups and to remove it from any dynamic groups it's already assigned to
+* `exclude_from_dynamic_groups` - (Boolean) Enable to prevent the location from being assigned to any dynamic groups and to remove it from any dynamic groups it's already assigned to

-* `exclude_from_manual_groups` - (Optional) Enable to prevent the location from being added to manual groups and to remove it from any manual groups it's already assigned to
+* `exclude_from_manual_groups` - (Boolean) Enable to prevent the location from being added to manual groups and to remove it from any manual groups it's already assigned to

   **NOTE** The attributes, ``dynamic_location_groups``, and ``static_location_groups`` CANNOT be configured if the attributes `exclude_from_dynamic_groups` and/or `exclude_from_manual_groups` are set to `true`